-In fact, the stronger your legs, the higher your basal metabolic rate (that’s the number of calories your body burns while at rest).
+The stronger your legs, the higher your basal metabolic rate (the number of calories your body burns while at rest).

-It’s important to train your thighs and booty often.
-The advantage to this particular high-intensity interval workout (HIIT) is that it also burns up fat cells for energy because it combines strength training and cardiovascular cross-training into one highly effective exercise session.
+It’s essential to train your thighs and booty often.
+The advantage of this particular high-intensity interval workout (HIIT) is that it also burns up fat cells for energy because it combines strength training and cardiovascular cross-training into one highly effective exercise session.

 This high-intensity interval workout is for both women and men and can be modified to match your unique fitness level.